ucan-wg/spec/README.md

 ## 2.9.2 Assertion Time

 The moment at which a delegation was asserted.
-This MAY be captured via an `iat` field, but is generally superflous to capture in the token.
+This MAY be captured via an `iat` field, but is generally superfluous to capture in the token.
 "Assertion time" is useful when discussing the lifecycle of a token.

 ## 2.9.3 Decision (or Validation) Time